CCBBatUT/Biocomputing_Spring2017/_posts/2017-02-17-python4_pandas.md

 ## File parsing ##

-Several examples of file parsing are available in [files](python4_files_io/).
+Several examples of file parsing are available in [files](files/python4_files_io/).
 Please go ahead and download these files.

 The file `parse_delimited.py` contains examples for parsing and extracting information from csv and tab-delimited files (AbilAhuG_uniprot_blastx.txt and AbilAhuG_uniprot_blastx.csv).
 Note that these are the same file, except one is tab-delimited and one is comma-delimited.

 The `parse_hyphy.py` file has four versions of a script that custom parses an output file from the program Hyphy.
 This is so you can see how writing a script progresses as it is refined.

-You may want to use more regular expressions while parsing data.
-These are found in the **re module**, which I am not covering in detail today. **Regular expressions** are essentially flexible pattern-matching symbols (see the lesson Cheatsheet) for some commonly-used regex's.
-The `re` module, and indeed regular expressions in general, are extremely powerful and endlessly useful.
-Note that the `re` module has many, many more available functions associated with it (see the [re module documentation](https://docs.python.org/2/library/re.html)) beyond what is discussed here!!
-Several examples of `re` functions used to parse the file `mammal_dat.nex` are shown in the file `parse_mammals.py`.

 ## Homework ##